steinfletcher/t8/README.md

 # t8

-`t8` (pronounced template) is a simple CLI application that renders templates defined on Github (and other locations).
+`t8` is a simple CLI application that renders templates defined on Github (and other locations).

 Inspired by [giter8](http://www.foundweekends.org/giter8/).